bobbimanners/Applecorn/README.md

 an environment for Acorn BBC Microcomputer language ROMs to run.
 This allows BBC BASIC and other Acorn languages to run on the Apple //e.

+The language ROMs run as-is, without any modification required.

 ## Hardware Requirements

 Enhanced (65C02) Apple //e with 128KB of memory.